GTPB/PPB18/assets/8_functions.md

 ---
 Challenge #6

-Consider two output schemes for exercise 4:
+>Consider two output schemes for exercise 4:
-1. All the the headers are written to the same output file
+>1.
+All the the headers are written to the same output file
-2. Each header is written in a separate output file
+>2.
+Each header is written in a separate output file
 >
 ---